 Piano Buying Guide

 Below, please enjoy the interactive guide that was created to make your piano purchase easier.
-Compare the Casio WK-225 to the best pianos in its class based on weight, price, and even customer reviews from Amazon.com.
+Compare the Casio WK-225 to the best pianos and keyboard on the market:

 Casio WK225: The World of Music Workstations

 One of the types of digital pianos contained under this umbrella pertains to peculiar machines named music workstations.
 Music workstations are actually not specifically limited to being digital pianos, but many musical keyboards are workstations.
 A workstation is defined as an electronic instrument that has a sound module, a music sequencer, and usually a music keyboard.

 A sound module is simply and electronic instrument or tone generator that is devoid of a playable interface, and needs to be controlled through an externally connected device.
 This is where the music sequencer steps in.
 The music sequencer is a device or software application that can record, edit, play back music.
 When both of these components are combined with a musical keyboard, the entire machine now comes to be called a music workstation.

 Music workstations first came to be developed and used in the late 1970’s as the world of technology was really taking off.
 The development of microprocessors, mini-computers, digital synthesis and disk based storage made it much more feasible for machines like workstations to be created.
 As time progressed and advancements in areas such as MIDI, memory banks, modular software, and digital signal processing greatly increased the accessibility and availability of music workstations on the general market, while greatly decreasing their cost.
 The modern music workstations of today can be found in notable brands such as Yamaha, Roland, Korg, and Casio.